 The Thinking Brain and the Reactive Brain

-When you are not stressed by negative emotions, you can control what information makes it into your brain.
+When negative emotions do not stress you, you can control what information makes it into your brain.
 By calming your brain, you can control which sensory data from your environment your brain lets in or keeps out—and influence which information gets admitted to your prefrontal cortex.

 Three major brain elements help control what information your brain takes in: the reticular activating system, the limbic system, and the transmitter dopamine.
 Let’s look at how you can help each one work in your favor.